 To understand how calculations are made, you must first understand the thicknesses of hardwoods offered by lumber retailers.
 Typically, board thicknesses will be listed in 1/4-inch increments:

 - 5/4 = 1.25 inches

 - 8/4 = 2.00 inches and so on...

-If you know the board feet measurement of each board and you know how much the lumberyard charges per board foot, you can determine the cost for that board.
-For instance, if the two boards above were oak, and you know that the lumberyard charges $18 per board foot for oak, in the first example above, the cost for the board would be $90 (5 BF x $18 per BF = $90).
+If you know the board feet measurement of each board and you know how much the lumberyard charges per board foot, you can determine the appropriate cost for that board.
+For instance, if the two boards above were oak, and you know that the lumberyard charges $18 per board foot for oak, in the first example above, the cost for the board in the first example should be $90 (5 BF x $18 per BF = $90).

-When going to buy hardwoods, don't be afraid to challenge their measurements.
+When shopping for hardwoods, don't be afraid to challenge the retailer's measurements.
 It doesn't hurt to keep a small calculator in your pocket and calculate the prices to check their figures.
-Most lumberyards will calculate it properly, but as you can see, just a small rounding can end up costing you quite a bit in the long run.
+Most lumberyards will calculate it properly, but as you can see, the practice of rounding up, even by a small amount, can cost you plenty in the long run.

 Buying by the board feet also brings up another consideration that doesn't arise when buying dimensional lumber.
-Two boards of the same material may both measure the same size in terms of board feet, but they are very different in terms of size when comparing the two boards visually.
-For instance, a board that is ten feet in length, by six inches in width and one inch thick (measuring 5 board feet) is very different than a board that is two-and-a-half feet long but four inches wide and three inches thick (also 5 board feet).
-As such, when buying hardwoods, find boards that will meet your needs and then measure them individually to calculate the price.
+Two boards of the same material may both measure the same in terms of board feet volume, but they are very different in terms of size when comparing the two boards visually.
+For instance, a board that is 10 feet in length, 6 inches in width and 1 inch thick is very different from a board that is 2 1/2 feet long, 4 inches wide, and 3 inches thick—even though both boards measure 5 board feet in volume.
+When buying hardwoods, find boards that will meet your needs, and then measure them individually to calculate the price.